jcarlos-prieto/niliBOX/resources/API.md

     FFTW_BLACKMAN_HARRIS_7
 };
 ```
-Then, from Javascript, you can use any of these values with the prefix *Box.*.
+Then, from Javascript, you can use any of these values with the prefix *"Box."*.
 For instance: *Box.FFTW_HAMMING*.

 Subsystems:
 - [Audio subsystem](#audio-subsystem)